phonegap/phonegap-docs/docs/3-references/stockpile-app/2-search-page.html.md

 2. Within the `data ()` function, set the value for the `title` variable to `Search`.
 (You may recall this variable from earlier in the lesson when it was used in the navigation bar).

 2. Add a `methods` object with a stub for the `onSubmit()` function so your code will compile.
-We will add more to this section later.
+You will add more to this section later.
 The resulting `export` block should appear as below at this point:

 	    export default {
 	        name: 'Search',